cmac994/aeolus/README.md

 The primary purpose of this app is to demonstrate how to collect and compute estimates of pressure change at semi-regular intervals.
 Frequent pressure collection is essential for estimating pressure change at intervals useful for assimilating meteorological observations into weather models.

+To run Aeolus on your android device download the file Aeolus.apk on your smartphone.
+To install the app you may need to enabling unknown (3rd party) app installs in your device settings.